Port Charlotte High School: Curriculum

-As a public school, Port Charlotte High School uses curriculum prescribed by the Florida Department of Education and the Charlotte County School Board, which is regulated under part IV of Florida Statute 1003.
-Specifically, curriculum follows the high school student progression plan set forth by the school board.
+As a public school, Port Charlotte High School uses a curriculum prescribed by the Florida Department of Education and the Charlotte County School Board, which is regulated under Part IV of Florida Statutes, Chapter 1003.
+Specifically, the curriculum follows the high school student progression plan set forth by the school board.
 Dual-enrollment is offered in partnership with Florida Southwestern State College and Charlotte Technical College, with the latter providing training in automotive mechanics, culinary arts, construction, and early childhood education, among other fields.
 Port Charlotte High School participates in the Cambridge AICE program and the College Board's Advanced Placement program, and the school maintains a department dedicated to the special needs of exceptional students.
 Curriculum has historically followed an emphasis of "Focus on Their Future".

 Port Charlotte High School participates in Florida's standardized testing and is rated by the state annually.